 Under the 2019 Florida Statutes § 768.81, an injured party may receive a reduced amount of damages award based on their percentage of fault.
 Even if a court finds you 80 percent at fault for total losses, you may still seek compensation for the remaining 20 percent of damages caused by other parties.
 If you have been accused of partial fault, a lawyer who regularly handles TBI cases could work with you to defend those allegations.

 A severe head injury can uproot your life in a way you never expected.
 If your accident was caused by someone else, you could take a stand and fight for financial compensation.
-The legal steps involved with filing a lawsuit are complex, and you may be at a loss with how to proceed.
+The legal steps involved with filing a personal injury claim or wrongful death lawsuit are complex, and you may be at a loss with how to proceed.
 Our Tampa traumatic brain injury lawyers can help!